Elevate Quantum groundbreaking ceremony kicks off the quantum future for Colorado and Rocky Mountain West

 Elevate Quantum, a designated Tech Hub by the EDA, was awarded $40.5 million in federal funding.
 That funding activated $74 million in matching state support and $1 billion in private capital to help realize its ambitious plans to make the Mountain West — and partner Colorado School of Mines — the global leader in quantum innovation.

-Quantum COmmons at Arvada is a key asset for the technology hub and half the $41 million in EDA funding will go toward critical equipment and capabilities to establish this site.
+Quantum COmmons at Arvada is a key asset for the technology hub and it's expected that about $40 million will be invested in the next 18 months to activate the site, with investments coming from EDA funding, Colorado and Colorado School of Mines.
 It will be developed into a leading global technology park, providing open-access user facilities critical to accelerating the speed of progress in the quantum industry.
 These facilities will offer capabilities in solid state and AMO modalities, alongside fabrication services to accelerate the speed of iteration across the entire quantum industry.
 This will enable breakthroughs ranging from artificial intelligence, climate tech, and healthcare to sensing and well beyond.

 "We aren't wasting any time and are rolling up our sleeves and getting to work, ensuring Colorado's leadership in quantum technology,” said Colorado Governor Jared Polis.
 “Quantum technology is our future, and in Colorado, we are building what we need to support the quantum revolution."